NetBrainAPI/NetBrain-Data-Retrieve-API-R12.3/Google Cloud Platform/Google DataProc Cluster/Google Resource Data/DataProc_cluster_get.md

 - [Reference](#reference)

 # Overview <a name="overview"></a>
-The API is used to returns the specified DataProc Cluster details.
+The API returns the specified DataProc Cluster details.

 It leverages the GCP compute engine to fetch details of GCP resources via the GCP RESTful API.